-- 11 61 - You can take out a St.George Protection Plans Policy through superannuation.

-- Your Trustee - The Insurer has a current arrangement with Westpac Securities Administration Limited ABN 77 000 049 472, AFSL Number 233731, RSE Licence L0001083 (WSAL) to provide insurance benefits for its members.
+- Your Trustee - You can take out a St.George Protection Plans Policy through superannuation. - The trustee of the superannuation fund is responsible for managing the fund in compliance with superannuation law. - The Insurer has a current arrangement with Westpac Securities Administration Limited ABN 77 000 049 472, AFSL Number 233731, RSE Licence L0001083 (WSAL) to provide insurance benefits for its members.